When Gas Permeable Lenses Fail, Scleral Lenses Can Help

 Scleral lenses are custom-made for each patient.
 This is because every patient’s cornea has a unique shape, so each scleral lens must fit the eye exactly.
 Because of this personalized fit, the cost of scleral lenses is usually higher than standard contact lenses, which are mass produced.
 However, sclerals last up to 3 years, so they’re more cost-effective in the long term.

 If you have a corneal disease, your insurance coverage may pay for scleral lenses.
-For specific insurance questions, contact Hopewell and Lambertville Eye Associates Scleral Lens Center Scleral Lens and Keratoconus Center.
+For specific insurance questions, contact The Hopewell and Lambertville Eye Associates Scleral Lens Center Scleral Lens and Keratoconus Center.

 Most People Prefer Scleral Lenses Over Gas Permeable Lenses

 Like gas permeable lenses, scleral lenses are also made from rigid materials, but that’s where the similarities end.
 Scleral lenses are specially-designed contact lenses with 2 unique features: a large diameter and a tiny, built-in reservoir of water.

 Scleral lenses have a larger diameter than traditional lenses, giving them the ability to rest over the entire area of the sclera (the white part of your eye), but without directly touching the cornea.
 They also contain a tiny pool of artificial tears, which is built in to the lens.
 This constantly lubricates your eyes for superior comfort all day long.

 Speak with Dr. Kenneth Daniels to see if you’re a candidate for scleral lenses.